johnnyhoichuen/big2-rl/README.md

 *   `--output`: where the pickled data will be saved
 *   `--num_games`: how many random games will be generated, default 10000

-### Step 2: Self-Play [TODO add the settings]
+### Step 2: Self-Play
 ```
 python3 evaluate.py
 ```
 Some important hyperparameters are as follows.
-* `--south`: which agent will play as the South player, which can be random, or the path of the pre-trained DMC model
+* `--south`: which agent will play as the South player, which can be random, PPO, or the path of the pre-trained DMC model.
+Accepts both .ckpt and .tar
-* `--east`: which agent will play as the East player, which can be random, or the path of the pre-trained DMC model
+* `--east`: which agent will play as the East player, which can be random, PPO, or the path of the pre-trained DMC model.
+Accepts both .ckpt and .tar
-* `--north`: which agent will play as the North player, which can be random, or the path of the pre-trained DMC model
+* `--north`: which agent will play as the North player, which can be random, PPO, or the path of the pre-trained DMC model.
+Accepts both .ckpt and .tar
-* `--west`: which agent will play as the West player, which can be random, or the path of the pre-trained DMC model
+* `--west`: which agent will play as the West player, which can be random, PPO, or the path of the pre-trained DMC model.
+Accepts both .ckpt and .tar
 * `--eval_data`: the pickle file that contains evaluation data
 * `--num_workers`: how many subprocesses will be used to run evaluation data
 * `--gpu_device`: which GPU to use.
 It will use CPU by default